 The idea to stabilize nonlinear systems in closed loop by mitigating transients of the linearized closed loop was investigated, the rationale being that large transients are responsible for driving the nonlinear dynamics outside the region of local stability.
 Heuristic approaches tailored to transients caused by noise, persistent perturbations, and finite consumption disturbances were obtained, opening up new possibilities for analysis and control of linear and nonlinear systems.

 The time-domain worst case transient peak norm $\mathcal M_0(G)$ was identified as suitable to assess transients caused by $L_1$-disturbances.
 The Kreiss system norm $\mathcal K(G)$ was introduced and studied as a frequency domain approximation of $\mathcal M_0(G)$, better suited for the purpose of optimization due to its representation as a parametric robust control problem.
+In each case the Kreiss-norm objective was effectively combined with other performance and robustness specifications as used in practice, underlining its relevance.
 In our numerical testing, Kreiss norm optimization was evaluated by matching it, in small to medium size cases where possible, with a properly extended QC approach.

-Future work may strive to enable Kreiss norm minimization for large-dimensional plants, such as realistic fluid flow.
-This is challenging, but may be within reach when model sparsity is exploited, and specialized linear algebra is used.
-In contrast, LMI techniques and SOS certificates are no longer in business for such large scales.
+The Kreiss norm approach is particularly effective for plants with up to several hundred states.
+This concerns the evaluation of Kreiss norm on the one hand, which has polynomial complexity, but also feedback design, which is naturally more challenging, but still manageable at such sizes.
+Future work may strive to enable Kreiss norm minimization for large-dimensional plants, such as discretizations of realistic fluid flow models or other PDE models.
+While challenging, this may be within reach when model sparsity is exploited and specialized linear algebra is used.
+In contrast, LMI techniques and SOS certificates such as seen in the application section are no longer viable options for such huge dimensions.

+Over the past two years our optimizer \cite{an:05,apkarian2006nonsmooth,apkarianNoll2017worst}, available through {\it systune} in \cite{MatlabRobust}, has been used regularly in industrial applications, see e.g. \cite{li2023multivariable,lim2022active,Vilarino2022,LeGuehennec2020,Maheshwari2022,deSousa2021,Asghar2023}.
+A specific interest for practitioners is that it allows parametric robustness in tandem with multi-objective synthesis and controllers of designer-chosen structure.

 {\Alph{section}}

 We consider the closed-loop system (\ref{eq-Brunton1}) in polar coordinates

 First observe that $r(t)$ must be bounded.
 Indeed, we have $\dot{r} \leq 0$ for